AlfredWilmot/ascii-arcade/README.md

 # AsciiArcade

-This is a simple 2D physics engine incorporating a TUI (_Terminal User Interface_) frontend.
+This is a simple 2D physics engine incorporating a TUI (_Terminal User Interface_) frontend. \
-The TUI showcases the physics engine through various ascii arcade games.
+The TUI showcases the engine through various ascii arcade games.

 > [!WARNING]
 > 🚧 **WORK IN PROGRESS** 🚧